moranski7/Linux-Keylogger/README.md

 * /dev directory contains all the device files for all the devices on the system while /dev/input is a subdirectory that holds the device files for various input devices.
 * Data from /dev/input/event# in the form of the struct input_event.
 Information for this struct can be found in input.h.
 * EV_KEY: Used to describe state changes of keyboards, buttons, or other key-like devices.
+* Data from keyboards comes mainly in the form of scancodes.
+Scancode are in hexadecimal.
+Each key press/release will produce 0 to 6 scancodes.
+* Mapped the generic scancode to the corresponding key.
+Some scancodes are only available for differenct size/type/model of keyboards.

 ## Reference